Trip Length: 7 full days, 6 nights

 Trip Type: Mountain Biking, skill level Intermediate and above

-Trip Price: $1799 per person for the Standard Trip, the Pro trip is $1999.
-Both versions include the nearly $250 it costs to visit Machu Picchu.
+Trip Price: $1999 per person, includes the nearly $250 it costs to visit Machu Picchu.

 Day 1 – Arrive to Cusco airport, where our private vehicle, driver, and English speaking guide will all be waiting for you!
 Beautiful, two hour drive transfer to your hotel in Ollantaytambo with a few photo stops along the scenic drive.
 Check into your hotel, relax, and get your bike set up.
 We’ll go for a sweet ride in the afternoon, right from our hotel up into the surrounding hills and then blast back down into town